arturo-lang/pkgr.art/README.md

 print d\dummyFunc 10                ; works fine :)
 ```

+> [!IMPORTANT]
-> ⚠️ You may have noticed the use of `do` (with a block) *after* the import statements.
-Unfortunately, given how Arturo's parser and AST works right now, there is no way to make functions inside an imported file/package be visible at the same level of parsing/execution, hence we have to include them in a sublevel! (needless to say, this is one of the things that could be resolved in the future, I just wouldn't bet too hard on it for now)
+> You may have noticed the use of `!` *after* the import statements.
+Given how Arturo's parser and AST works, this is the way to make functions inside an imported file/package visible at the same level of parsing/execution! (another way, would be to wrap the calls to the aforementioned included functions in a `do [...]` block, but `!` is definitely more practical and faster! ;-))

 License